-Adam E. Saltz, DMD, MS, MPH is the managing editor of Decisions in Dentistry.
-A practicing periodontist in the South Portland, Maine area, Saltz currently serves as faculty consultant at Kansas City University, where he developed its predoctoral periodontal curriculum.
-A diplomate of the American Board of Periodontology, he focuses on minimally invasive surgery, perioprosthetics, and digitized implant workflows to deliver the highest quality interdisciplinary care.
-Saltz is currently president-elect of the Maine Dental Association, chairs multiple state and regional committees, and was recently appointed to the American Dental Association’s New Dentist Committee.
-He can be reached at asaltz@belmontbusinessmedia.com.
+Adam E. Saltz, DMD, MS, MPH, is the managing editor of Decisions in Dentistry.
+A practicing periodontist in the South Portland, Maine area, he is a Diplomate of the American Board of Periodontology.
+Saltz focuses on minimally invasive surgery, perioprosthetics, and digitized implant workflows to deliver the highest quality interdisciplinary care.
+He is past president of the Maine Dental Association and vice chair of the American Dental Association’s New Dentist Committee.
+Saltz can be reached at asaltz@belmontbusinessmedia.com.

 Understanding the benefits and drawbacks of digitized workflows will improve the accuracy and efficacy of guided implant surgery, thereby minimizing complications.